Superjojo66/TSP-Solver/README.md

 ## Known limitations

-This system starts to be slow around 350 points (it takes a few seconds to find a path) and may (probably) not always find the best result.
+This system starts to be slow around 350 points (it takes a few seconds (about 10) to find the best path in 2D and even in 3D if you haven't activated 2-opt/1-opt and in both cases you haven't activated 3-opt) and may not always find the best result especially for large instances and without 2-opt and 1-opt.

 ## Classes and Functions